bslockhart/brians-note-taker-app/README.md

 * THEN that note appears in the right-hand column
 * WHEN I click on the Write icon in the navigation at the top of the page
 * THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

-### Tests
-* The command line to run a test on this application is: node server.js

 ### Technical Acceptance Criteria
 * Satisfies all of the preceding acceptance criteria plus the following: